felipechaux/WatchPlayApp/README.md

 This App contains the following features :

 * Loading of Video by URL
-* Replay of video by 10 meters of traveled distance
+* Replay of video by 10 meters of traveled distance - User Location
-* Stop of video according to Shake !!
-Event
+* Stop of video according to Shake Event - Accelerometer Sensor
-* Time control of video (Rewind and Forward) according to Z-AXIS
+* Time control of video (Rewind and Forward) according to Z-AXIS - Gyroscope Sensor
-* Volume control of video according to X-AXIS
+* Volume control of video according to X-AXIS - Gyroscope Sensor

 ### Architecture